Richard-W/jockey/README.md

 ## Using jockey

-Add the necessary dependencies to your Cargo.toml (as soon as 0.1.0 is released - which is not the case yet):
+Add the necessary dependencies to your Cargo.toml:

 ```toml
 [dependencies]